omega8cc/boa/docs/MIGRATE-XOCT.md

 any of the three is counted and **named with the missing files** rather than skipped silently; re-run with `--repair` once the material exists.

+Both proxy templates forward `/.well-known/acme-challenge` to the target, which is what lets the target issue certificates for names that still resolve to the proxy.
+One vhost is not proxied at all: when `xmass` drives the conversion, a site named under the source box's own hostname, which the cutover renamed on the target, answers a `301` to its new name over HTTP and HTTPS.

 Repair and repoint (the tool names the flag when you need it):

 ```sh